-Examples of grounds for Suspension

-- 1.1.
-The following are examples of situations in which a supplier should have a right to temporarily suspend: - a) Acts by a customer or its employees or agents that - i. are in material breach of the contract (including but not limited to a violation of an Acceptable Use Policy or similar contractual rules applicable to use of the service) and - ii. pose a material threat of harm to the supplier or its other customers. - b) Customer's use of service or goods that is a violation of Applicable Laws (cf. World Commerce & Contracting Principle Compliance with Laws). - c) Any customer breach of the contract for which a monetary claim is not available as a remedy to the supplier (e.g., the breach would significantly damage supplier's goodwill or reputation). - d) The Suspension is ordered by a governmental or regulatory body. - e) For non-payment of applicable non-disputed charges or fees, after all attempts at collection have failed. - f) For potential harm to property (including supplier assets) or persons that cannot be avoided otherwise.
+Examples of grounds for Suspension 1.1.
+The following are examples of situations in which a supplier should have a right to temporarily suspend: a) Acts by a customer or its employees or agents that

+- are in material breach of the contract (including but not limited to a violation of an Acceptable Use Policy or similar contractual rules applicable to use of the service) and - ii. pose a material threat of harm to the supplier or its other customers. - b) Customer's use of service or goods that is a violation of Applicable Laws (cf. World Commerce & Contracting Principle Compliance with Laws). - c) Any customer breach of the contract for which a monetary claim is not available as a remedy to the supplier (e.g., the breach would significantly damage supplier's goodwill or reputation). - d) The Suspension is ordered by a governmental or regulatory body. - e) For non-payment of applicable non-disputed charges or fees, after all attempts at collection have failed. - For potential harm to property (including supplier assets) or persons that cannot be avoided otherwise. - 1.2.
-Grounds for Suspension should be listed in the contract 1.2.
 All potential grounds for a Suspension should be expressly set forth in the contract.